-This Official Statement is provided to furnish certain information in connection with the issuance by the City of Camden, Arkansas (the "City"), of its Water and Sewer Refunding Revenue Bonds, Series 2020 in the principal amount of \$1,990,000 (the "Bonds").
-The Bonds are being issued to current refund the City's Water and Sewer Revenue Bonds, Series 2010 (the "2010 Bonds") and the City's Water and Sewer Refunding Revenue Bonds, Series 2012 (the "2012 Bonds" and, together with the 2010 Bonds, the "Bonds Refunded"), to fund a debt service reserve and to pay expenses of issuing the Bonds.
+This Official Statement is provided to furnish certain information in connection with the issuance by the City of Camden, Arkansas (the "City"), of its Water and Sewer Refunding and Improvement Revenue Bonds, Series 2021 in the principal amount of \$8,690,000 (the "Bonds").
+The Bonds are being issued to current refund the City's Water and Sewer Revenue Bonds, Series 2015 (the "Bonds Refunded"), to finance all or a portion of the costs of acquiring, constructing, and equipping betterments and improvements to the City's water and sewer system (the "Improvements"), to fund a debt service reserve and to pay expenses of issuing the Bonds.
 See THE BONDS, Purposes for Bonds.